-Learning how to make your own alcohol from basic ingredients is easy to do: Just gather some equipment, make sure your containers are sterilized and enjoy homemade and low-cost wine, liqueur, and beer.
-Read on to find out how to make your own hootch.
+Learning how to make your own alcohol from basic ingredients is easy to do.
+Just gather some equipment, make sure your containers are sterilized, and enjoy homemade and low-cost wine, liqueur, and beer.

-If you can brush your teeth in the morning, you can make good wine.
-It's that easy.
-You just need to understand the fundamentals of the process and be absolutely rigorous about keeping your home-winery spotlessly clean all the times.
+It's surprisingly easy to make good wine.
+You just need to understand the fundamentals of the process and be absolutely rigorous about keeping your home winery spotlessly clean at all times.